-SECTION 5 More information about your monthly premium Section 5.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty
+SECTION 5 More information about your monthly premium

+Section 5.1 There are several ways you can pay your plan premium

-There are four ways you can pay the penalty.
+There are four ways you can pay your plan premium, and any Part D late enrollment penalty.
 You are asked to make a choice when completing the enrollment request form.
+If no choice is made, you will receive a monthly invoice to pay by check.
 If no choice is made, you will receive a monthly invoice to pay by check.